BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 {.is-info}

 You will see this when you open the link:

 ![bg3mm.png](/tutorials/bg3mm.png =x650)

 You will need to press on "BG3ModManager_Latest.zip" that is highlighted in red in the bottom.

+This will prompt a download.
+It will be a zip file.

+##### 2. Set BG3MM up correctly